expo/expo/docs/versions/unversioned/sdk/updates.md

 ### `Expo.Updates.reload()`

-Reloads the current experience.
+Immediately reloads the current experience.
 This will use your app.json `updates` configuration to fetch and load the newest available JS supported by the device's Expo environment.
 This is useful for triggering an update of your experience if you have published a new version.

+### `Expo.Updates.reloadFromCache()`

+Immediately reloads the current experience using the most recent cached version.
+This is useful for triggering an update of your experience if you have published and already downloaded a new version.

 ### `Expo.Updates.checkForUpdateAsync()`